Frequently Asked Questions (FAQs)

 Cold chain is necessary to control product efficacy, product safety, and adhere to relevant regulatory requirements.
 Temperature-sensitive products that require cold chain solutions may include: pharmaceuticals, biological, diagnostic materials, lab samples, chemicals, and foods.

 If the product is regulated by the FDA, such as a pharmaceutical article, please speak with one of our experienced staff members.
-If the product is a food item, please see our Simple Packout Guidelines.
+If the product is a food item, please see our simple packout guidelines.

-In the U.S., shipment of temperature sensitive articles is regulated by the Food and Drug Administration (FDA) (www.fda.gov).
+In the U.S., shipment of temperature sensitive articles is regulated by the Food and Drug Administration (FDA) (https://www.fda.gov).
 According to Code of Federal Regulations (CFR) Title 21, Section 211.94 (b), “Container closure systems shall provide adequate protection against foreseeable external factors in storage and use that can cause deterioration or contamination of the drug product.”

 Further regulations related to the shipment of cold chain items may be found in:

-For diagnostic specimens and infectious substances, the DOT regulates this transport under provisions of Section 49 CFR part173.199 and 173.196, which states, “Special packaging (triple packaging, consisting of a primary receptacle, a secondary packaging, and an outer packaging) is required for shipping a diagnostic specimen.”
+For diagnostic specimens and infectious substances, the DOT regulates this transport under provisions of Section 49 CFR part173.199 and 173.196, which states: “Special packaging (triple packaging, consisting of a primary receptacle, a secondary packaging, and an outer packaging) is required for shipping a diagnostic specimen.”

 There are several organizations that address cold chain guidelines, including the:

-• American Society for Testing and Materials (ASTM) ASTM develops international technical standards for materials, products, systems, and services.
+• American Society for Testing and Materials (ASTM) develops international technical standards for materials, products, systems, and services.

 • Parenteral Drug Association (PDA) and its subgroup, the Pharmaceutical Cold Chain Discussion Group (PCCDG).
 PCCDG is an informational exchange group that educates its members on global shipping and distribution of temperature-sensitive medicinal products through trade and regulatory organizations.
 This group also develops guidelines and proposes standards for validation of shipping and distribution of the products.

-• U.S. Pharmacopeia <1079> USP <1079> provides manufacturers, distributors, and transporters with assistance in handling pharmaceutical items.
+• U.S. Pharmacopeia <1079> provides manufacturers, distributors, and transporters with assistance in handling pharmaceutical items.
 The document includes information on storage and shipping practices to ensure the integrity of the product from manufacturer to end-user.

 PDF Download »